 - Policies that are based on how people or organisation actually behave.

 - Results that are lower-cost, more targeted and higher impact than many alternative methods.

-- You are seeking to better understand or change the behaviour of people, groups or organisations.
+- You are seeking to change the behaviour of people, groups or organisations.

 - You want to understand an issue or situation from the perspective of end-users.

 - You are working in an early stage of policy development, where there is still room to shape the design.

 - Previous policies, incentives or approaches in your context have underperformed, but there is no general consensus on why.

 Behavioural theory may not be suited to circumstances in which:

-- you are not in a position to analyse end-user behaviour (for example due to ethical concerns or timeframes).
+- you are unable to analyse end-user behaviour (for example due to ethical concerns or timeframes).